slanted/polymer3-example/README.md

 >npm run serve
 ```

-It should not be running on localhost, the bundles and the build folder is at:
+It should now be running on localhost, the bundles and the build folder is at:
 /js/packages/dist/**

 ## Authors